Observer Loop Viability Bounds

 An honest caveat.
 The upper bound is 120 orders of magnitude above the observed value — it establishes a principle, not a tight constraint.
 Closing the quantitative gap requires understanding the minimum coherence content needed for stable observer loops, which remains the key open question.

 Note on status.
 This derivation is provisional because its central claims depend on speed-of-light S1 (pseudo-Riemannian structure), area-scaling S1 (Planck-scale resolution) (see Speed of Light, Area Scaling).
-If those postulates are promoted to theorems, this derivation would be upgraded to rigorous.
+If those postulates are promoted to theorems, this derivation would be upgraded to derived.

 Statement